ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 In the Bender dashboard you can run all (or part) of the tests located in the CKEditor `tests/` directory.
 These tests are organized into subdirectories based on what they are testing:

-- `tests/`
+	tests/
-  - `adapters/` &ndash; design tests for editor adapters, located in the `adapters/` folder,
+		adapters/
-    - `jquery/`
+			(design tests for editor adapters, located in the adapters/ folder) jquery/
-  - `core/` &ndash; design tests for editor core features, located in the `core/` folder,
+		core/
-    - `dom/`
+			(design tests for editor core features, located in the core/ folder) dom/
-    - `htmlparser/`
+			htmlparser/
-    - ...
+			...
-  - `plugins/` &ndash; design tests for editor plugins, located in the `plugins/` folder,
+		plugins/
-    - `about/`
+			(design tests for editor plugins, located in the plugins/ folder) about/
-    - `button/`
+			button/
-    - ...
+			...
-  - `tickets/` &ndash; functional tests for specific issues tracker [tickets](http://dev.ckeditor.com/report), bugs which are not related to any specific features or are related to multiple features and plugins.
+		tickets/
-    - `10146/`
+			(functional tests for specific issues tracker [tickets](http://dev.ckeditor.com/report), bugs which are not related to any specific features or are related to multiple features and plugins) 10146/
-    - `10212/`
+			10212/
-    - ...
+			...

 <p class="tip">
 	As long as a test is related to a particular feature or a plugin, it should be put into the <code>adapters/</code>, <code>core/</code>, or <code>plugins/</code> directory.
 Ticket tests are most difficult to manage so the <code>tickets/</code> directory should only contain the tests that do not match any of these primary locations.
 </p>

 Apart from the directories mentioned above, the main `tests` directory or any subdirectory may contain three special folders:

-- `_assets/` &ndash; contains all assets used by the tests and the files that the tests need, like images, external libraries (like MathJax, jQuery.form), dialogs, mocks.
+* `_assets/` &ndash; contains all assets used by the tests and the files that the tests need, like images, external libraries (like MathJax, jQuery.form), dialogs, mocks.
-- `_helpers/` &ndash; contains all functions used to test, tools for testing, test generators.
+* `_helpers/` &ndash; contains all functions used to test, tools for testing, test generators.
-- `_docs/` &ndash; contains notes about how tests work.
+* `_docs/` &ndash; contains notes about how tests work.
 It is rarely used as more often test documentation is located in the same file and inserted as a code comment.

 Every file which is not placed in any of these special directories is considered a test.